Norway greenlights boost in output from several fields to meet energy demand

-Since production from existing wells and fields will be emptied over time, the Ministry of Petroleum and Energy pointed out that continuous measures are needed for increased recovery, new field developments and new discoveries through exploration in order to maintain a given level of production over time.
+Since production from existing wells and fields will be emptied over time, the Ministry of Petroleum and Energy points out that continuous measures are needed for increased recovery, new field developments and new discoveries through exploration in order to maintain a given level of production over time.

 To accomplish this, Norway believes that it is “important to complete ongoing development projects, extract all profitable resources in fields and discoveries, and make new discoveries to ensure long-term production, employment and value creation.”

 It could prove challenging for Equinor to increase production from the entire Oseberg area, as Oseberg South and Oseberg East are among the three fields, where production has been shut in as a result of a strike that offshore workers have undertaken due to a dispute over wage demands.
-Equinor expects shutdown of production at four other fields tomorrow and another three on 9 July.
+Equinor expects a shutdown of production at four other fields tomorrow and another three on 9 July.

 Estimates disclosed by the Norwegian Oil and Gas Association indicate that about 13 per cent of Norway’s daily gas exports will be lost as a result of the planned extension of the current industrial action.